NLnetLabs/krill/doc/development/01_daemon.md

 * Creates the PID file.
 * Verifies that the configured data directory is usable.
-* Calls 'pre-start' upgrades before state is built. (e.g. migrate data structures)
+* Calls 'pre-start' upgrades before state is built. (e.g. migrate data structures).
 * Instantiates a `KrillServer`, which will guard all state.
-* Creates a self-signed TLS certificate, unless one was prepared earlier
+* Creates a self-signed TLS certificate, unless one was prepared earlier.
 * Builds a `hyper` server which then connects to the configured port and handles connections.
 * This server keeps running until the Krill binary is terminated.